mesosphere/dcos-docs-site/pages/services/beta-kafka-zookeeper/2.1.0-3.4.11-beta/quick-start/index.md

    curl -O http://www.trieuvan.com/apache/zookeeper/zookeeper-3.4.11/zookeeper-3.4.11.tar.gz
    tar -xzf zookeeper-3.4.11.tar.gz
    ```
-1. Run the the `zkCli.sh` script with the proper arguments, including one of the IPs that you found earlier.
+1. Run the the `zkCli.sh` script with the proper arguments, including one of the IP addreses that you found earlier.

    ```
    docker run -it zookeeper zkCli.sh -server 10.0.3.206:1140